jadentripp/solar-system-visualization/README.md

 2. Navigate to the project directory
 3. Start a local web server using Python (as described in the Demo section)
 4. Open your browser and visit http://localhost:8000

+## Development Tools

+This project was developed with the assistance of:

+- **Claude 3.7 Sonnet**: Anthropic's most advanced AI model, featuring extended thinking capabilities and specialized skills in coding and front-end web development.
+Claude 3.7 Sonnet provides step-by-step reasoning and can handle complex programming tasks with high accuracy.

+- **Cursor AI**: An intelligent code editor that integrates AI assistants like Claude directly into the development workflow.
+Cursor enhances productivity through features like code generation, explanation, and refactoring, making it the ideal environment for building complex visualizations like this one.

+The combination of Claude 3.7 Sonnet's reasoning capabilities and Cursor AI's integrated development environment made it possible to efficiently design and implement this interactive solar system visualization.